“If you bring your asshole friends to Starbucks…”

 Here’s a quick Paul story.
-Me and him have been like brothers for almost 10 years, yet sometimes he still manages to surprise the shit out of me.
+We have have been like brothers for almost 10 years, yet he sometimes still manages to surprise the shit out of me.

-One day, this past winter, Paul and I are sitting on the side of 7 Eleven, having a smoke and sipping on Four Loco.
+One day this past winter, Paul and I are sitting on the side of 7 Eleven, having a smoke and sipping on Four Loco.
 It’s cold, damp, and beginning to get dark.
-We count our loot and realize we both had enough success on the corner to call it quits for the night.
+We count our loot and realize we both had enough to call it quits for the night.

 “What do you wanna do now?”, he asks.